-Yes, as we have discussed, molds can find their way to your coffee makers.
-This is due to the temperatures reached by coffee makers are actually good breeding grounds for microorganisms such as molds.
-To make matters worse, a study by NSF International revealed that coffee makers are among the home items that are prone to housing bacteria and molds.
+As we have discussed, molds can find their way to your coffee makers.
+This is due to the temperatures reached by coffee makers being good breeding grounds for microorganisms such as molds.
+To make matters worse, a study by NSF International revealed that coffee makers are among the home items prone to housing bacteria and molds.

-To avoid this as much as possible, you really have to put in the effort to clean your coffee maker regularly.
+To avoid this as much as possible, you must try to clean your coffee maker regularly.
 This should include all the detachable parts!
 Here’s a quick method to clean your brewer:

-- Mix water and vinegar together in a 1:1 ratio.
+- Mix water and vinegar in a 1:1 ratio.

 - Push the start button to begin the brewing cycle.